ivandotv/validar/docs/validate/validation-result.md

 /**
  * Result of the validation.
  *
- * @param valid true if whole object is validated successfully
+ * @param valid true if the whole object is validated successfully
  * @param errors validation results with errors @see FieldValidationResult
  * @param missing field validations that are missing on the test object  @see FieldValidationResult
  * @param struct  object that represents the structure of the validation object with all test results.